Brane structures in microlocal sheaf theory: Wavefronts, brane structures, and Nadler-Zaslow

 \subsection{Legendrian lift and wavefront projection}

 We equip $(T^* M) \times \bR$ with the one-form $dt - \alpha$, where $t$ denotes the projection to $\bR$.
 (This is sometimes denoted $J^1 M$, the one-jet space of $M$.)
 The projection $(T^* M) \times \bR \to T^*M$ is called the \emph{Lagrangian projection}, as it carries generic Legendrian subanifolds to immersed exact Lagrangians.
 The projection $(T^* M) \times \bR \to M \times \bR$ is called the \emph{wavefront projection}, and it carries generic Legendrian submanifolds to immersed hypersurfaces in $M \times \bR$ with wavefront singularities.
-We will only need to impose \eqref{eq:finite-to-one}, a weaker condition than genericity on $L$, that the wavefront projection is finite-to-one.
+We will only need to impose \eqref{eq:finite-to-one}, a weaker condition than genericity on $L$, that the wavefront projection is finite-to-one and is one-to-one over the smooth locus of the wavefront projection.

 We often use the following notation.
 If $L$ is connected and $L \hookrightarrow T^*M$ is an exact Lagrangian immersion, we let $\bL \subset (T^* M) \times \bR$ denote the Legendrian submanifold that lifts $L$, and $\bF \subset M \times \bR$ the image of $\bL$ under $\XZ$.
 These subsets are well-defined up to translation in the $\bR$-coordinate.